HarryHenryGebel/code-challenge/CodeSignal/README.md

 more about computer science, algorithms, or solving code challenges.
-While it provides the solutions to real code challenges, it is not designed as a cheat sheet; code challenges are a learning resource, and if you use this repository to complete theme without learning anything the only person you will be cheating is yourself.
+While it provides the solutions to real code challenges, it is not designed as a cheat sheet; code challenges are a learning resource, and if you use this repository to complete them without learning anything the only person you will be cheating is yourself.

 Each comment provides a link to the problem on the source